datacentral-creator/datacentral-creator.github.io/algorithms.md

 * cross‑validation with existing academic literature

 The goal is not only to understand how algorithms influence culture, but also to situate these findings within a broader theory of how ideas evolve in digital environments

+## Scope & Limitations

+This study is exploratory rather than conclusive.
+Its goal is to identify qualitative patterns in algorithmic behaviour and situate them within broader sociological and memetic frameworks.
+The pilot experiment is intentionally minimal, serving as a conceptual probe rather than a statistically generalisable test

 # 2\.
 Background & Theory